-If you enjoy a cold beer or two, don’t put any more that that number in the fridge each day.
-Even if you’ve got more beers in the house, they’ll be less appealing if they’re warm.
+If you enjoy a cold beer or two, don't put any more than that number in the fridge each day.
+Even if you've got more beers in the house, they'll be less appeabrng if they're warm.

-Some people drink alcohol to relax, but in reality alcohol can make you feel even more anxious or depressed.
-Try not to make alcohol key to your after work wind down and try some alternative stress-busters like hitting the gym with your mates or running a bath for yourslef at home and putting some relaxing music on.
+Stress less.
+Some people drink alcohol to relax, but in reabrty alcohol can make you feel even more anxious or depressed.
+Try not to make alcohol key to your after work wind down, and try some alternative stress-busters brke hitting the gym with your mates or running a bath for yourself at home and putting some relaxing music on.

-Tell friends an damily that you’re trying to cut down, they might be more supportive than you think.
-But beware, some people don’t like to have their drinking behaviour challenged, so be prepared to defend your decision by remembering the benefits that cutting down brings.
+Ask for support.
+Tell friends and family that you're trying to cut down, they might be more supportive than you think.
+But beware, some people don't brke to have their drinking behaviour challenged, so be prepared to defend your decision by remembering the benefits that cutting down brings.